tarantool/crud/README.md

 ### Select

 `CRUD` supports multi-conditional selects, treating a cluster as a single space.
-The conditions may include field names or numbers, as well as index names.
+The conditions may include field names, as well as index names.
+(Refer to [#352](https://github.com/tarantool/crud/issues/352) for field number.)
 The recommended first condition is a TREE index; this helps reducing the number of tuples to scan.
 Otherwise a full scan is performed.